Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Generalization of Fulton-Sturmfels formula

 \end{definition}

-In \cite[Lemma 4.4]{FS97}, Fulton and Sturmfels proved the following lemma in order to construct the intersection product of toric varieties.
+The Chow groups of a toric variety are generated by its toric strata.
+It is proved in \cite[Lemma 4.4]{FS97} that the subvariety $Y$ in $X$ is rationally equivalent to a linear combination of the toric strata determined by cones in $\Delta^0(v)$, for any generic displacement vector $v$ with respect to $(X,Y)$.
 Here, we provide a slightly different proof using the $\GG_m$-orbit of $Y$ under the torus action associated to a generic vector $v$.